bbq-beets/chrispat-actions/tmp/docs/actions-model.md

 [A full walkthrough of creating a container action](container-walkthrough.md) is available.

-You can create container actions in a repository you own by adding a `action.yml`.
+You can create container actions in a repository you own by adding an `action.yml`.
 All container actions require an `action.yml`.
 An action may also include a Dockerfile as the entry point and any other files that contain the action's code.
 For example, a container action called `container-action` might have this directory structure: